nodelogicau/semcal/docs/index.md

    may check for a Webmention link in the related object and POST a link to the new event.
 The receiving CUA may optionally require approval prior to updating the original event with the new link, but once approved would add a new `LINK` property for the URL using the `LINKREL=replies` parameter.

-### Additional Linking

-The `LINK` property allows for additional linking between semantic calendar objects to support construction of a larger semantic graph.

-The following semcal principles demonstrate additional linking relationships:

-1. For recurring events, individual occurrences may be customized with additional information specifically for that instance.
-   With semcal, when customising such an instance the CUA SHOULD include a `LINK` property referring to the previous instance via the `LINKREL=prev` parameter.
-2. Semantic calendaring objects SHOULD include authoring information via one or more `LINK` properties with a `LINKREL=author` parameter.